Our Team

 Clodagh Keher, School Administrator

 Clodagh graduated from Trinity College with a BSc in Business & Information Technology and is a certified Project Manager from the Project Management Institute (PMI).
 She has worked in the financial services industry for many years managing key strategic IT development projects.
-She has been Treasurer on the Ranelagh Multi-Denominational School Board of Management for the past 7 years.
+She was Treasurer on the Ranelagh Multi-Denominational School Board of Management for 7 years.
 She has a passion for hurling and loves to be in Croke Park during the summer months!